-Note: If you are entering a large journal entry, like a Payroll Journal Entry from your payroll provider, you may want to use the 'Journal Entry Import Function'.
-This functionality will you allow to import a pre-defined template specific to your providers journal entry details.
-Click on this link to access the Importing Journal Entries tutorial.
-You can also use the 'Memorized Transaction' function, that allows the user to create a Journal Entry Template that can be used over and over again.
-Click on this link to access the Creating A Memorized Journal Entry tutorial.
+This article will walk you through the steps to create a new Journal Entry.
+Please note, if you are entering a large Journal Entry, you may want to use the Journal Entry Import function.
+This functionality will you allow to import a pre-defined template.
+You can also use the Memorized Transaction function, that allows the User to create a Journal Entry Template that can be used repeatedly.

 Step 1: Click on the 'Account Actions' tab in the top ribbon, then select 'Journal Entry.'

-Step 2: Fill in the required date and location fields and add an optional comment in the comment field
+Step 2: Fill in the required Date and Location fields and add an optional comment in the Comment field

-Step 3: Select desired GL Account
+Step 3: Select GL Account(s)

-Step 6: Review, save and approve transaction.
+Step 6: Review, Save and Approve the Transaction

-Step 7: Create optional reversing entry from existing journal entry.
+Step 7: Create optional Reversing Entry from Existing Journal Entry.

 After saving and approving your Journal Entry, hover over the 'Action' menu and select 'Reverse' to create a Reverse Duplicate Journal Entry.
 Reversing entries allow you to create second duplicate transactions (debits and credits are now reversed) that are helpful when making month end accrual transactions.